 In fact, Icynene has a breathability of 0.0049L/sec/m2, which allows all materials in contact with it to breathe naturally– minimising the condensation build-up in your loft.

 So there is no need to foam at the mouth: installing open cell spray foam roof insulation won’t stifle the wood in your loft.
+Fill in your details below to get Free quote for your roof valid for 12 months:

 How is spray foam roof insulation installed?